Rodgath/dilaz-panel/README.md

 # Dilaz-Panel
-WordPress options panel for themes and plugins
+WordPress options panel for themes and plugins.

 Used in Plugins and Themes